 they’re 100 different ways to rationalize the results-for the good or the bad-but I’m still looking at it as an overall positive experience.
 The person curating the show was very nice to meet, and a few people who hadn’t seen my work saw it and sent encouraging feedback.

 This is me blowing sunshine.
 It’s finding the good where I can.
 And the good is that the paintings will make people at home happy for a little while longer until they go to new homes.
-They’ll be going up on Etsy, a few at a time over the next few days.
-There they will remind me to get the brushes out and make some new pieces to keep them company.

 A wet and windy front moved through over the weekend, blowing tons of leaves off the trees.
 We’re post Peak now, looking towards stick season, which is usually my favorite, but foliage season this year was especially long and glorious.
 I got this glimpse of the field near our house just before the front moved in and wanted to paint it while the glow is still fresh in my mind.